 Are you in the dark about why your international colleagues say what they say and do what they do?
 For example, why do Americans single out an employee for praise during a team meeting?
 Why are they so quick to tell you about their achievements?

 Cross-Culture Business Seminar explores how the American business mindset differs from our international counterparts in categories such as risk/caution, direct/indirect communication, and equality/hierarchy, and how this leads to specific workplace behaviors, such as:

 - Being comfortable with changing plans at the last minute

 - Leaving off the greeting at the beginning of an email

-Who should take this seminar?
+Who should take a Cross-Culture Business Seminar?